 2.1.3.
-Involvement in controversial weapons, no production and sale of civilian firearms and no provision of military equipment to military regimes

-Cardano does not invest in companies directly involved in the production, development, sale or distribution of controversial weapons and/or components or services essential or specially designed for the production of such weapons.
+Involvement in controversial weapons, no production and sale of civilian firearms and no provision of military equipment to military regimes controversial weapons and/or components or services essential or specially designed for the production of such weapons.
 We consider weapons controversial if they are forbidden under international law and banned by international conventions or treaties, or if they violate fundamental humanitarian principles.
 These include the principles of proportionality, which requires the prevention of unnecessary suffering, and distinction, which requires that military and civilian targets are distinguished.